On Air Now

 No Time to Die stars Craig as 007, Rami Malek as Safin, Ralph Fiennes as M. and Naomie Harris as Moneypenny.

-The soundtrack will be officially released by Decca Records on 1 October 2021.
+The soundtrack was officially released by Decca Records on 1 October 2021.